 Their numbers slowly diminished, but the decrease was very gradual until after the Civil War.
 They were not destroyed by the settlers, but by the railways and the skin hunters.

 After the ending of the Civil War, the work of constructing trans-continental railway lines was pushed forward with the utmost vigor.
-These supplied cheap and indispensable, but hitherto wholly lacking, means of transportation to the hunters; and at the same time the demand for <style=”margin-top: 0; margin-bottom: 0″> buffalo robes and hides became very great, while the enormous numbers of the beasts, and the comparative ease with which they were slaughtered, attracted throngs of adventurers.
+These supplied cheap and indispensable, but hitherto wholly lacking, means of transportation to the hunters; and at the same time the demand for buffalo robes and hides became very great, while the enormous numbers of the beasts, and the comparative ease with which they were slaughtered, attracted throngs of adventurers.
 The result was such a slaughter of big game as the world had never before seen; never before were so many large animals of one species destroyed in so short a time.
 Several million buffaloes were slain.
-In fifteen years from the time the destruction fairly began the great herds were exterminated.
-In all probability there are not now, all told, five hundred head of wild buffaloes on the American continent; and no herd of a hundred individuals has been in existence since 1884.
+In 15 years from the time the destruction fairly began the great herds were exterminated.
+In all probability there are not now, all told, 500 head of wild buffalo on the American continent; and no herd of a hundred individuals has been in existence since 1884.

 The first great break followed the building of the Union Pacific Railway.
-All the buffaloes of the middle region were then destroyed, and the others were split into two vast sets of herds, the northern and the southern.
+All the buffalo of the middle region were then destroyed, and the others were split into two vast sets of herds, the northern and the southern.
 The latter were destroyed first, about 1878; the former not until 1883.
-My own chief experience with buffaloes was obtained in the latter year, among small bands and scattered individuals, near my ranch on the Little Missouri; I have related it elsewhere.
-But two of my kinsmen were more fortunate, and took part in the chase of these lordly beasts when the herds still darkened the prairie as far as the eye could see.
+My own chief experience with buffalo was obtained in the latter year, among small bands and scattered individuals, near my ranch on the Little Missouri River.
+But two of my kinsmen were more fortunate and took part in the chase of these lordly beasts when the herds still darkened the prairie as far as the eye could see.

 During the first two months of 1877, my brother Elliott, then a lad not seventeen years old, made a buffalo-hunt toward the edge of the Staked Plains in Northern Texas.
 He was thus in at the death of the southern herds; for all, save a few scattering bands, were destroyed within two years of this time.
 He was with my cousin, John Roosevelt, and they went out on the range with six other adventurers.